CSR

 – P 8: No child labor

-– P 9: Special protection of young workers
+– P 9: Special protection for young workers

 – P 10: No precarious employment